George Wesler

 adult-onset Diabetes

-Dr. David Thomas was on key when he said there was an amazing increase in adult-onset of Diabetes.
+Dr. David Thomas was on key when he said there was an amazing increase in adult-onset Diabetes.
 This is probably one of the most alarming statistics that the world faces today, and I believe it is all caused by a lack of nutrition and especially minerals!

 Ten years and billions of dollars into the fight against childhood fat, it’s clear that the campaign has been a losing battle.

 In 2005, 9.7 million children in the U. S. had a health problem for which prescription medication had been taken regularly for at least three months.
-This comes from the Center for Disease Control’s “Summary Health Statistics for US Children: National Health Interview Survey, 2005.”
+This comes from the Centers for Disease Control’s “Summary Health Statistics for US Children: National Health Interview Survey, 2005.”
+They said health issues such as obesity, type 2 diabetes, and attention deficit hyperactivity disorder (ADHD) continue to rise among children.

-ONE IN THREE American kids are overweight
+ONE IN THREE American kids is overweight

 Other stats show that the percentage of children who are obese has more than tripled since the 1970s.
 In 2006, nearly 5,000 teens opted for liposuction, according to the American Society of Plastic Surgeons.
 That’s more than three times the number in 1998 when experts first warned of a childhood obesity epidemic.
 All told, some 17 percent of kids are now fat in the United States, which means they’re at or above the 95th percentile for weight in relation to height for their age.